andnexus/flutter_analyze_reporter/README.md

 Flutter Analyze Reporter is a parser to create reports from `flutter analyze` output.

-Currently only useful if you would like to display lint issues within [GitLab Code Quality Widget](https://docs.gitlab.com/ee/ci/testing/code_quality.html).
+Currently only useful if you would like to display lint issues within [GitLab Code Quality Widget](https://docs.gitlab.com/ee/ci/testing/code_quality.html) or create a checkstyle report.

 ## GitLab Code Quality Widget